SavNov/Writing/Introvert Academy/IA Brain Dump.md

 * **Style Summary**: “Disciplined warrior.”
 Her wardrobe exists to optimize movement.
 Strong hints of military utility meets martial arts tradition.

 Why do I want to write Introvert Academy, again?
 This is my very shameless fantasy.
 My perfect bedroom, my perfect home, a place to utterly indulge in my own research.
 The entire place is full of wonder and discovery.
 It's tailored to him, and him alone.
 And its also a lesson about accepting reality.
 Instead of recklessly indulging in their own self-interest, even if their own self-interest involves helping people, they have to collaborate in their own way to help the world.
 Because everything goes right...until it doesn't.
 This is a rough draft.
 It's sole purpose is figuring out what the story even is, getting from point A to point B in my case.
 Charting a route to get an idea of where I want to go.
+That kiss had very little to do with actual love and everything to do with a teenager with sociopathic tendencies trying to Pavlov herself into feeling empathy for another human being.
+The desire to do so is indicative of some level of empathy, as she's scared of hurting people, but she doesn't seem to recognize that contradiction.
+What am I...even doing here?
+Oh, right, mulling over what we know about Izzy so far.